TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

-## Design Requirements and Constraints
+## Additional Design Requirements and Constraints

 ### Communication Specifications
-- CirceBot shall be designed to receive and execute commands in the format supplied in the CirceSoft2CirceBot.proto spec from CirceSoft and transmit telemetry data in the CirceBot2CirceSoft.proto spec to CirceSoft.
-- CirceBot shall accept planned paths in the specified format and follow those paths to its objective.
 - **Customer Requirement**: The customer, DEVCOM, has specified that CirceBot shall use their provided software (CIRCESOFT) and format for data telemetry processing and communication.
+This software is either provided by DEVCOM or the computer science team.

 ### Cable Deployment Standards
-- CirceBot shall dispense cable according to installation guidelines, including proper curve radiuses, strain relief, and tension tolerances.
-- **Relevant Standards:**
-  - **ANSI/TIA-568.2-D**: Minimum bend radius should be four times the cable's outer diameter.
-  - **ANSI/TIA-568.2-D**: Proper strain relief is required to prevent mechanical stress.
-  - **ANSI/TIA-568.2-D**: Maximum pulling tension should not exceed 25 pounds (110 Newtons).
+- **Customer Requirement** CirceBot shall dispense cable from a spool mounted on the robot itself.
+This will eliminate the risk of damaging the cable since the alternative is to drag it over potentially harsh terrain.

 ### Power Source Requirements
-- It shall be equipped with an independent power source capable of at least 20 minutes of operation.
 - The battery should maximize power while minimizing weight.
-- Example: Talentcell 12V 24Ah rechargeable deep-cycle lithium battery.
+- Example: Talentcell 12V 24Ah rechargeable deep-cycle lithium battery or Milwaukee M18 12ah.

-### Telemetry and Navigation
-- CirceBot shall transmit real-time data including:
-  - Current position
-  - Current velocity
-  - Meters of cable left
-  - Heading
-  - Battery life percentage
-  - Error codes (if any)
-- Minimum data transmission speed: **10 Hz**
-- CirceBot shall receive Next Position waypoints and navigate accordingly.

-### Additional Design Constraints
-- CirceBot shall carry up to **100 yards (10 lbs) of Ethernet cable**.
-- Quick and tool-free replacement of Ethernet cable reels (within 2 minutes).
-- Shall operate both **with and without GPS assistance**.
-- Shall use minor obstacle avoidance mechanisms.
-- **Relevant Safety Standard:** ANSI/RIA R15.08 (Obstacle Detection and Avoidance for AMRs).

 ---